aeb0084/IGFs-Across-Amniotes/README.md

 ## Supplementary Materials:

-Table of RNAseq Samples included in Analysis.
+[MetaData of All Samples Analyzed](TheBigTable-MetaData.csv) in Analysis.
 The raw file is available for download at link to the left, or in table above.

 **INSERT IMAGE**